“I am a passenger,

 Sega’s highly regarded Sonic Team, which led on development of the main Sonic titles during the company’s mid to late 90’s heyday, had an incredible and perhaps unfair challenge in ensuring that the character developed with the commercial and critical success of Nintendo’s Super Mario.

-In the 2D era of the Super Nintendo and Megadrive, technical limitations saw the two characters effectively as equals, versatile enough in a confined number of genres to be used in a huge number of games.
+In the 2D era of the Super Nintendo and the Megadrive consoles, technical limitations saw the two characters effectively as equals, versatile enough in a confined number of genres to be used in a huge number of games.
 But by the time Nintendo effectively redefined world building with the expansive 3D exploration of Mario 64, the hedgehog was left adrift.

-In reality, blasting beyond the speed of sound would see us smashed and pulped into a wall, falling catastrophically to our deaths or any number of similar catastrophes.
+In reality, blasting beyond the speed of sound would see us smashed and pulped into a wall, falling to our deaths or any number of similar catastrophes.
 The value and excitement of speed is the danger and thrill of maintaining control when pushed to limits.
-Travelling at high speeds, need incredible precision and rigid protection to overcome the limitations of a human mind to react to the perils of super fast travel.
+Travelling at high speeds needs incredible precision and rigid protection to overcome the limitations of a human mind to react to the perils of super fast travel.

 Sonic the Hedgehog as a character is designed as a heroic individual who reacts to, and overcomes peril in micro-seconds.